danielorf/pyhubitat/README.md

 A python library for interacting with the Hubitat API

 ## Highlights
 This package is new and rapidly developing.
-It currently exposes only the Hubitat "Maker API" which is limited to the functionality of the devices, not the hub.
+It currently exposes only the Hubitat 'Maker API' which is limited to the functionality of the devices, not the hub.
 The official Maker API docs can be found [here](https://docs.hubitat.com/index.php?title=Maker_API).
 Endpoints exposed include:
 - Get All Devices (/devices)
 - Get All Devices with Full Details (/devices/all)